 If you’re fitting cupboards to a wall, it’s generally recommended to just fit them to one wall.
 This line of thinking is similar to the dedicated storage wall solution (as mentioned above) as this prevents the room from feeling too cluttered and chaotic.
 Small rooms may also feel smaller if cupboards are fitted on numerous walls, as the cupboards can begin to encroach on the space.
-However, wall-mounted units can come in all shapes and sizes, so if you’re worried about overpowering your wall, you can simply opt for one that’s a little bit smaller, such as this one.
+However, wall-mounted units can come in all shapes and sizes, so if you’re worried about overpowering your wall, you can simply opt for one that’s a little bit smaller.

 Make the most of tricky or unused spaces - these can be great for shelving and storage.
 Alcoves are particularly useful spaces for shelves – you can use floating shelves to make something of a design feature.
 Storage ladders are an alternative solution, and are ideal for storing away towels, toiletries, and toilet paper.
 These can fit neatly onto any space available, creating something of a focal point in your suite whilst also being a practical storage solution.

 Similarly, corners and recesses are great for clever storage units such as corner cupboards and cabinets.
 Such spaces are unlikely to be used for anything else, and therefore make excellent storage solutions if you’re a little short on room.
 A floor-to-ceiling corner unit can be a subtle yet practical storage solution, which would work well in both contemporary and traditional style bathrooms.